natandaniel/web_services_in_core_java/ws.rest.cats/README.md

 # Cats

-A simple illustration of a RESTful Web Service.
-For now, only GETs and POSTs are handled.
+A simple illustration of a RESTful Web Service built with core Java 8.

+Allows GETs and POSTs on the cats.xml resource.

+One can GET an up to date XML representation of the cats.xml resource.

+One can POST a new cat to the service and add a new object to the cats.xml resource.

 	Service Implementation Bean : CatsServiceImpl.java